NanoDev555/RoboLog/README.md

 - Serial communication: Between Arduino and Python for real-time control.

-## Installation
+## Installations
 ------------------
-1. Download and install the Arduino IDE from Arduino's official website.
+1.Download the Niryo One sofware application from the link down below.
-2. Install the necessary libraries, such as the Arduino_LSM9DS1 library for the IMU, through the Arduino IDE Library Manager.
+2. Download and install the Arduino IDE from Arduino's official website.
-3. Connect your Arduino Nano 33 BLE Sense to your computer via USB.
+3..
+Install the necessary libraries, such as the Arduino_LSM9DS1 library for the IMU, through the Arduino IDE Library Manager.
 4. Download and install the Ubuntu 20.04 official website.
 5. Install packages in Ubuntu by following the steps here [ROSInstallation](ROSInstallation)